deepu115/Banking/README.md

 * Test that making a withdrawal decreases the balance of the Account by the withdrawn amount.
-* Test if there is enough funds available for withdrawal
+* Test if there is enough funds available for withdrawal.
-* Test withdrawal amount is a valid number
+* Test withdrawal amount is a valid number.
+* Test withdrawal amount is greater than zero.

 ### Requirements